‘The Bachelor’ 2018 Rumors: Two More Contenders Being Eyed To Take Next ‘Bachelor’ Lead

 Who will be selected as The Bachelor 2018 lead?
-Gossip the last few days over which lucky guy will be the next Bachelor has jumped dramatically since a crypitic tweet was posted by one of the show’s producers, Mike Fleiss.
-He stirred the pot on Twitter Thursday morning when he implicitly slammed Bachelorette Rachel Lindsay’s runner-up, Peter Kraus, as being ill-suited for the role.
+The gossip over the last few days about which lucky guy will be the next Bachelor has jumped dramatically since a crypitic tweet was posted by one of the show’s producers, Mike Fleiss.
+He stirred the pot on Twitter on Thursday morning when he implicitly slammed Bachelorette Rachel Lindsay’s runner-up, Peter Kraus, as being ill-suited for the role.
 He asked fans if they “really want a Bachelor who isn’t ready to settle down with a woman he loves?”
 He quipped that it’s not what the show is all about.

 A source later confirmed to People magazine that Fleiss in fact was talking about Peter.
 The insider claimed that Peter refused to play along and producers were unable to convince him to put a ring on Rachel’s finger.
 As a result, producers in no way will even entertain the idea of making Rachel’s runner-up the next Bachelor for the 2018 season.
-On Friday, an interview the magazine had with Bachelor host, Chris Harrison, suggested it’s not impossible for Peter to be selected.
+On Friday, an interview the magazine had with Bachelor host Chris Harrison suggested it’s not impossible for Peter to be selected.

 Bachelor Peter Kraus?
 Why Chris Harrison Says It’s ‘Not Completely Off the Table’ Despite Series Creator’s Tweet https://t.co/sBVFPaiWl6